Lectures on LHC Physics: QCD

 This discussion allows us to write down the first step of the \underline{CKKW algorithm}, combining different hard $n$-jet channels into one consistent set of events.
 One by one we turn inclusive $n$-jet events into exact $n$-jet events.
-We can write down the slightly simplified algorithm for final state radiation.
-As a starting point, we compute all leading-order cross sections for $n$-jet production with a lower jet radiation cutoff at $t_\text{match}$.
-This cutoff ensures that all jets are hard and that all corresponding cross sections $\sigma_{n,i}$ are finite.
-The second index $i$ describes different non-interfering parton configurations for a given number of final state jets, like $q\bar{q} gg$ and $q\bar{q} q\bar{q}$ for $n=4$.
+We can write down the slightly simplified algorithm for final--state radiation.
+As a starting point, we generate events and compute leading order cross sections for all $n$-jet processes.
+A universal lower jet radiation cutoff $t_\text{match}$ ensures that all jets are hard and that all corresponding cross sections $\sigma_{n,i}$ are finite.
+The second index $i$ describes different non--interfering parton configurations for a given number of final--state jets, like $q\bar{q} gg$ and $q\bar{q} q\bar{q}$ for $n=4$.
 The purpose of the algorithm is to assign a weight (probability, matrix element squared,...) to a given phase space point, statistically picking the correct process and combining them properly.
-It proceeds event by event: \begin{enumerate} \item for each jet final state $(n,i)$ compute the relative probability $P_{n,i} = \sigma_{n,i}/\sum_{k,j} \sigma_{k,j}$ \item select a final state $(n,i)$ with its probability $P_{n,i}$ \item assign the momenta from the phase space generator to, assumed, hard external particles \item compute the transition matrix element $\matx$ including parton shower below $t_\text{match}$ \item use a jet algorithm to compute the shower history, \ie all splitting virtualities $t_j$ in each event. \item check that this history corresponds to possible Feynman diagrams and does not violate any symmetries \item for each internal and external line compute the Sudakov non-splitting probability down to $t_\text{match}$ \item re-weight the $\alpha_s$ values of each splitting using the $k_T$ scale from the shower history \item combine matrix element, Sudakovs, and $\alpha_s$ into a final weight \end{enumerate} This final event weight we can use to compute distributions from weighted events or to decide if to keep or discard an event when producing unweighted events.
+It proceeds event by event: \begin{enumerate} \item for each jet final state $(n,i)$ compute the relative probability $P_{n,i} = \sigma_{n,i}/\sum_{k,j} \sigma_{k,j}$ \\ and select a final state $(n,i)$ with this probability $P_{n,i}$ \item assign the momenta from the phase space generator to, assumed, hard external particles \\ and compute the transition matrix element $\matx$ including parton shower below $t_\text{match}$ \item use a jet algorithm to compute the shower history, \ie all splitting points $t_j$ in each event \\ and check that this history corresponds to possible Feynman diagrams and does not violate any symmetries \item for each internal and external line compute the Sudakov non--splitting probability down to $t_\text{match}$ \item re-weight the $\alpha_s$ values of each splitting using the $k_T$ scale from the shower history \item combine matrix element, Sudakovs, and $\alpha_s$ into a final weight \end{enumerate} We can use this final event weight to compute distributions from weighted events or to decide if to keep or discard an event when producing unweighted events.
 The construction ensures that the relative weight of the different $n$--jet rates is identical to the probabilities we initially computed.
-In step~4 the CKKW event generation first chooses the appropriate hard scale in the event; in step~5 we compute the individual starting scale for the parton shower applied to each of the legs.
+In step~2 the CKKW event generation first chooses the appropriate hard scale in the event; in step~3 we compute the individual starting scale for the parton shower applied to each of the legs.
 Following our example, this might be $t_\text{hard}$ for partons leaving the hard process itself or $t_g$ for a parton appearing via later splitting.